YisuanZ/biomolecule-al-benchmark/README.md

 - Proposed two quantifiable metrics to measure the key influencing factors

 ### Quick Start
-这里是一个小的Demo，经过这个demo，您可以绘制出文章中的calibration curves。
+This is a demonstration.
+By following this demo, you will be able to plot the calibration curves presented in the paper.
 #### 1. Installation
 First, clone the repository to your local machine:
 ```bash
 git clone https://github.com/YisuanZ/biomolecule-al-decipher.git
 cd biomolecule-al-decipher
 ```
-Then, set up the corresponding virtual environment according to the experiment type.
-Note that the separation of environments below is due to the special configuration requirements of our laboratory server.
+Then, set up a corresponding virtual environment according to the type of experiment you wish to perform.
+It should be noted that the separation of the following environments is due to the specific configuration requirements of our laboratory server.
 For experiment with ensemble-based and MC dropout UQ algorithms:
 ```bash
 # Create and activate Conda virtual environment (named as you like)
 conda create -n AL python=3.9.6